 Examples of questions to help produce criteria used in the initial screening stages:

-- If a PhD in “a related field” was included as an option in the essential qualifications, what are those related fields?
+- If a PhD in “a related field” was included as an option in the essential qualifications, what are examples of those related fields?

 - If an “ability” to do something was specified in one of the essential or preferred qualifications, what would demonstrating this ability look like in the initial application materials?
 To develop inclusive criteria, include multiple answers to this question based on committee members’ previous experiences with faculty searches.